-Along the same lines, no significant effects exceeding the statistical uncertainty have been observed at the exit of the twister when adding 1\% para-\ce{D_2} to the material mix.
-However, one could expect the para-\ce{D_2} concentration to increase as a function of the operation time due to recombination following the radiolysis induced by fast neutrons and gammas.
-After the radiolysis of an ortho-\ce{D_2} molecule, the recombination will produce a para-\ce{D_2} molecule 33\% of the time, according to the natural proportion of the two spin isomeric forms \cite{iverson_radiolysis}.
-Preliminary calculations with a solid para-\ce{D_2} thermal scattering library at \SI{5}{K} showed small losses (less than 5\%) for neutrons with $\lambda>\SI{40}{\angstrom}$ when adding 30\% para-\ce{D_2}.
-This last result is expected, considering how similar the two spin isomers' cross sections are in the VCN energy range.
-Although the neutronic performance at \SI{5}{K} is reassuring, high concentrations of para-\ce{D_2} would drastically decrease the thermal conductivity of the crystal, making it harder to keep it at \SI{5}{K}.
-Because of this, the neutronic effects of para-\ce{D_2} at higher temperatures should be investigated in a dedicated study.
+Similarly, the addition of 1\% para-\ce{D_2} to the material mix did not lead to significant effects exceeding the statistical uncertainty at the exit of the twister.
+However, due to recombination following the radiolysis induced by fast neutrons and gammas, it could be expected that the para-\ce{D_2} concentration will increase as a function of the operation time.
+After the radiolysis of an ortho-\ce{D_2} molecule, according to the natural proportion of the two spin isomeric forms, the recombination will produce a para-\ce{D_2} molecule 33\% of the time \cite{iverson_radiolysis}.
+Preliminary calculations performed using a solid para-\ce{D_2} thermal scattering library at \SI{5}{K} showed small losses (less than 5\%) for neutrons with $\lambda>\SI{40}{\angstrom}$ when adding 30\% para-\ce{D_2}.
+As the two spin isomers' cross sections are similar in the VCN energy range, this last result is not surprising.
+Even though the neutronic performance at \SI{5}{K} is reassuring, a high content of para-\ce{D_2} would drastically decrease the thermal conductivity of the crystal, leading to difficulties to keep it at \SI{5}{K}.
+The neutronic effects of para-\ce{D_2} at higher temperatures should then be further investigated in a dedicated study.